MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 Draft | The line is in draft status as it existed prior to the new integration journal processing improvement feature being enabled.
 The line can be posted.
 Processing | The line is in processing status and will be moved to posted status soon.
 Note: If a line is listed in processing status for a long time, it's likely that an error has occurred and a user can manually reset the line to draft status.
 Posted | The line has been successfully posted and no further action is required.
 Unrecoverable | The line has an error that can't be posted by the system.
+A support ticket may be necessary in this case.
+This error should only occur for transactions that existed prior to the feature being enabled.
-A support ticket may be necessary ActualsMissing | The line has an error that can't be posted due to missing **Actuals** within Dataverse.
-A support ticket may be necessary.
+ActualsMissing | The line has an error that can't be posted due to missing **Actuals** within Dataverse.
+A support ticket may be necessary in this case..

 Header Status | Description
 --- | ---